themattrix/docker-tox/README.md

 When your requirements or tox configuration changes, *both* steps are run.
 When your code changes, *only the second step is run*, saving valuable time.
+This also ensures that your code is always tested in a completely clean environment.

 Example `tox.ini` supporting the TOXBUILD environment variable: